 If you do not respond to the RFE or insufficiently address the concerns, USCIS will eventually deny the case based on 212(a)(4) (public charge grounds).
 For cases headed to a U.S. embassy or consulate, the case is denied and cannot be appealed.
 Intending immigrants must apply again.
 Adjustment of status applicants who receive a denial on Form I-485 may file for “reconsideration.”
 However, it is generally easier to re-file Form I-485.
 Applying for reconsideration is time-consuming and expensive.
 You should use an attorney as USCIS will only grant a reconsideration on narrow grounds.
 What’s more, USCIS will not automatically extend your immigration status and other benefits (like EAD) during this time.

-CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration forms like the Affidavit of Support.
+CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration forms like the Declaration of Financial Support and Affidavit of Support.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Immigrant Affidavit of Support (Form I-864), Nonimmigrant Affidavit of Support (Form I-134), and several other immigration packages.
+We provide support for the Immigrant Affidavit of Support (Form I-864), Nonimmigrant Declaration of Financial Support (Form I-134), and several other immigration packages.